Lucia1119/Getting_and_Cleaning_Data_Course_Project/Codebook.md

-# Codebook of data clean
+# Codebook of getting and cleaning data
 This codebook describes the variables, the data, and any transformations performed to clean up the data.